2 major types of touch screens:

 Common Custom Options

-Our engineering team can design to accommodate the project requirement of function, budget, product features to design the touchscreen with proper features.
+Our engineering team can design to accommodate the project requirement of function, budget, and product features to design the touchscreen with proper features.

 Capacitive Touch Screen